Beverly Lemire, DPhil, MA, BA

-My research is focused on the period from 1600 to 1850 during the advent of the early global era and the first industrial era.
-I am fascinated by the changes in material life and cultural practice in this period, particularly the reciprocal affects of Asian trade on world societies.
-I focus on Britain and Europe within a comparative context, recognizing the power of global exchanges.
-I employ economic, social and gender analyses in the study of a changing material world.
+My research is focused on the period from 1600 to about 1850 during the advent of the early global era, attending to imperial and industrial forces.
+I am fascinated by the changes in material life and cultural practice in this period.
+I focus on the British imperial world, as well as global and comparative topic, recognizing the power of global exchanges.
+Issues of gender and race are explored through a study of material culture and entanglement.

-In recent projects I integrated extensive object study into a wider investigation of cultural and economic change, with particular attention to variations in practice within Europe and Northern North America.
-Material evidence provides unique insights into the past and the techniques of material culture studies are another important element of my research.
+Material evidence provides unique insights into the past and the techniques of material culture studies are an important element of my research.

 I incorporate material culture study into my courses through a variety of techniques and visits to museum collections on campus.